choiseun/NLP-subreddit-predictions/README.md

 The 10 most commonly seen words in r/wallstreetbets are:
 - gme
 - amc
+- moon
 - stock
-- moon
-- like
 - apes
+- buy
 - just
+- like
 - wsb
-- buy
-- short
+- hold

 The 10 most commonly seen words in r/SatoshiStreetBets are:
 - ada
 - crypto
 - coin
 - buy
+- moon
 - bitcoin
-- moon
+- cardano
 - btc
-- cardano
-- moonshot
 - just
+- doge

 Out of the top 100 most common words seen in r/wallstreetbets and r/SatoshiStreetBets, there are 59 words that are unique to each.